When to go

 January to March is an especially popular time to go to Ethiopia as the weather is warm and pleasant, making the country ideal for touring.
 The largest Ethiopian festival, Timkat, is held in January and we run a small group tour that also takes in the historical sites.

 Throughout most of Ethiopia the rainy season runs from July to August.
-In the Omo Valley, however, the main rains fall from March to June and in November.
+In the Omo Valley, however, the main rains fall from end March to early June and again in November.
 With the upgrading of the airports along the Historic Route, it is now possible to visit the north throughout the year.
+(Avoid both the Simien and Bale mountains in July-August).

-Ethiopian Airlines operates daily London to Addis Ababa.
+Ethiopian Airlines operates daily London Heathrow to Addis Ababa flights (direct).
 Flying time is approximately 8 hours.
+They also operate 5 flights a week from Manchester to Addis Ababa.
+(2019 update).
 Alternatively, Emirates operates flights to Addis Ababa via Dubai.

 GMT +3 hours

 UPDATE All visitors require visas.
-Visas may be purchased in advance from the Ethiopian Embassy.
-The visa application form can be downloaded from here: www.ethioembassy.org.uk A single entry 1 month visa is also issued on arrival at Bole Interntional Airport for US$50 (cash)
+A single entry 1 month visa is also issued on arrival at Bole Interntional Airport for US$50 (cash).